 Share of the Gambia's exports to the EU that were eligible for EBA preferences.

-Gambia's preference utilisation rate in 2023.
+Gambia's preference utilisation rate in 2024.

-Share of zero-duty imports from The Gambia.
+Share of zero-duty imports from The Gambia in 2024.

 Access all info about EU-The Gambia relations on the International Partnerships website.